 The protruding centre part of the façade facing out across Karl Johans gate marks the end of the cross-wings.
 The three doors are the public entrance to the Storting Chamber.
 (Photo: Hans Kristian Thorbjørnsen)

-The façade on Wessels plass.
+The façade facing out towards Wessels plass.
 (Photo: Hans Kristian Thorbjørnsen)

 THE WINGS